 The Independent Proxy has a duty to exercise the voting rights assigned to him by shareholders in accordance with their instructions.
 Further duties of the Independent Proxy are governed by the relevant statutory provisions.
 Art.
 14 of the Articles of Association provides that the general meeting elects an Independent Proxy.
 Natural persons as well as legal entities and partnerships are eligible for election.
 The term of office of the Independent Proxy ends at the next general meeting.
 Re-election is possible.
 Swiss law allows for proxy instructions both in written as well as electronic form.
-For the period between the 2021 extraordinary shareholders' meeting held on 19 April 2021 and the next general meeting, ADROIT Attorneys, Kalchbühlstrasse 4, 8038 Zurich, Switzerland, has been elected as the Independent Proxy.
+For the period between the AGM 2022 held on 26 April 2022 and the next general meeting, ADROIT Attorneys, Kalchbühlstrasse 4, 8038 Zurich, Switzerland, has been elected as the Independent Proxy.